 Overview: How to Make Pumpkin Cinnamon Rolls

-- Make the filling.
+- Make the pumpkin spice filling.
 Combine the brown sugar, cinnamon, and spices.

 - Add the filling & slice into rolls.
-Roll the dough out into a 18×10 inch rectangle.
-Spread the softened butter and filling evenly on top.
-Roll it up tightly and use a sharp knife to cut into 11-12 pieces.
-Arrange rolls into a greased 9-inch or 11×7 inch pan.
+Roll the dough out into a 10×14 inch rectangle.
+Spread the softened butter and sprinkle brown sugar filling evenly on top.
+Roll it up tightly and use a sharp knife to cut into 10-12 pieces.
+Arrange rolls into your greased pan.

 - Bake.
-These rolls take about 22-28 minutes to bake, or until golden brown.
-Cover them with aluminum foil after 15 minutes to prevent browning.
+Cover them with aluminum foil after 15 minutes to prevent over-browning.

-- Make & drizzle the icing.
-Beat the icing ingredients together.
-Drizzle onto warm cinnamon rolls.
+- Make the icing and spread onto warm cinnamon rolls.

 Toppings for Pumpkin Cinnamon Rolls